Headscarf debate heats up ahead of Turkish vote - ExBulletin

 Headscarf debate heats up ahead of Turkish vote

-Turkey’s ruling party, of Islamic origin, will submit a constitutional amendment to parliament next week enshrining women’s right to wear the headscarf at work and in daily life, reigniting a hugely contentious issue in the officially secular state.
+Istanbul – Turkey’s ruling party, of Islamic origin, will submit a constitutional amendment to parliament next week enshrining the right of women to wear the headscarf at work and in daily life, reigniting an extremely controversial issue in the state officially secular.

 The highly politicized move by President Recep Tayyip Erdogan’s AKP party comes six months before the next election – and an election that promises to be a close race.